UPDATED JANUARY 8, 2020

 If this page becomes an “evergreen” post that ranks at the top of results, update it every three months to ensure quality, comprehensive coverage and freshness.

 Here’s another real-world example of how this works using a neighborhood guide put together by West Coast Self-Storage.
 By using their blog to cover the various neighborhoods in Everett, Washington, this self storage operator is getting in front of people that might be considering moving to Everett.
 It’s no coincidence that they have three storage facilities within a few miles of the city.
+Updating this for 2020 ensures that searchers have the best and most recent information at their fingertips.

 6. Keyword Optimization